Solar lights sold

 “Which plastic gadget, fitting neatly into one hand, can most quickly improve the lives of the world’s poorest people… over the next decade it will be the solar-powered lamp.”
 The Economist

 We are pioneering a truly sustainable model.
 We created a social enterprise, SunnyMoney, who sell lights via school networks and local enterprises.
-This allows money to be reinvested back in to our work, encourages job creation and ensures money stays in the local economy.
-We are establishing a market that will eventually light up an entire continent and leave a lasting energy legacy.
-But we're going to need your help to do it.
+But why sell them you ask?
+Well, in short, it allows money to be reinvested back in to our work, encourages job creation and ensures money stays in the local economy.
+With increasing demand for solar, other players begin to enter the market creating more access then ever before.
+We are establishing a market that will reach far beyond the lights that SunnyMoney sell.
+A market that will eventually light up an entire continent and leave a lasting energy legacy.
 Find out more here.